tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 case keyword, followed by either a *caseValue* (if a *switchExpression* was included on the **switch** line) or a *caseCondition* (if no *switchExpression* was included).
-If the *caseValue* is equal to the *switchExpression*, or the *caseCondition* evaluates to true, LiveCode begins executing the following statements.
+If the *caseValue* is equal to the *switchExpression*, or the *caseCondition* evaluates to true, the engine begins executing the following statements.

 The **case** sections may be followed by an optional default section.
 If